 Where are callbacks?

 Be aware that callbacks do not happen at the same place as auditions because of the need for more space.
-Callbacks are held in the Yorba Lounge of Tillet Hall.
-Yorba, for short, is located on the first floor of Tillet Hall across from the vending machines.
+Callbacks are held in the Livingston Theatre Building.
+The LTB, for short, is located in lot 105 on Livingston Campus.
 The same bus and parking information above about getting to auditions applies for getting to callbacks.

 When are callbacks?

-Callbacks are scheduled for the two days immediately after the open call auditions.
-Although it is not uncommon for actors to only be called for one day.
+Callbacks are scheduled for one of the two days immediately after the open call auditions.
 Check the callback page which will be posted on the website for your specific call times.
 You might be called multiple times throughout the day so make sure you are there for each of them.
 We recommend staying on the Livingston Campus if you are called back multiple times, and arriving at least 10 to 15 minutes early to your scheduled time.

 1. What kind of song should I sing?